 YouTube: Ron Paul - "You're going to destroy a worldwide economy"!

 Charlie Rose: An exclusive conversation with Warren Buffett

 Source: Charlie Rose, October 1, 2008.

-Richard Russell (Dow Theory Letters): It looks like a very hard, cold winter
+Richard Russell (Dow Theory Letters): It looks like a very hard, cold winter coming up

 "...
 Dr. Copper, our barometer of world economic activity, has topped out.
 Copper is the ultimate industrial metal, used in almost everything, which is why we call it Dr. Copper.